-Objective: To introduce and expose students to types of polymer degradation, that will be covered include separation and sorting technique, size reduction of waste plastics, recycling of various plastics, feedstock recycling and Insineration of waste plastics with energy recovery.
+Objective: To introduce and expose students to types of polymer degradation, stabilization of polymers and management of polymer waste that will be covered include separation and sorting technique, size reduction of waste plastics, recycling of various plastics, feedstock recycling and Insineration of waste plastics with energy recovery.
 In addition, topics regarding polymer degradation and stabilization, weathering and biodegradation of polymers will also be introduced.

 Synopsis: This course will focus on polymer degradation and environment.
-Topics production and marketing and expose students to accounting, creativity, innovation and globalization.
+Topics industry.